stuerp/libsf/README.md

 [libsf](https://github.com/stuerp/libsf) is a library for reading and writing soundfonts.

-* Read and write SoundFont 1.0-2.x-3.x banks. (work in progress)
+* Read and write SoundFont 1.0 and2.x banks.
-* Read DLS collections. (work in progress)
+* Read DLS collections.
 * Read ECW wavesets. (work in progress)
+* Convert DLS collections into SF2 banks.

 WARNING: This is very tightly coupled with foo_midi.
 The API will change several times before it becomes stable.